Introduction

 x and y coordinates of the adatom over time.

-• Path prediction: Training models to predict future atomic positions
+• Path prediction: Training models for future position forecasting

-• Transition state identification: Detecting hopping events between stable sites
+• Transition state identification: Detecting hops between stable sites

 z coordinate of the adatom over time.

-• Event classification: Distinguishing between simple diffusion and exchange mechanisms
+• Event classification: Distinguishing diffusion vs. exchange mechanisms

-• Activation barrier estimation: Learning energy landscapes from thermal fluctuations
+• Activation barrier estimation: Learning energy landscapes from fluctuations

-• Surface coordination analysis: Understanding how atom height correlates with local environment
+• Surface coordination analysis: Correlating height with local environment

-This simulation produces several types of data useful for machine learning:
+This simulation produces multiple data types for ML training:

-1. Coordinate trajectories: Direct input for neural network potentials or graph neural networks
+1. Coordinate trajectories: Neural network potential inputs or graph neural network features

-2. Energy time series: Features for regression models predicting system properties
+2. Energy time series: Regression model features for system property prediction

-3. Event annotations: Labels for supervised learning of diffusion mechanisms
+3. Event annotations: Supervised learning labels for diffusion mechanism classification

-The systematic nature of MD simulations allows generation of large, labeled datasets across different conditions—which is exactly what modern ML models need.
+Systematic MD simulations generate large, labeled datasets across varied conditions—exactly what modern ML models require.

 Code and Data